 Working for long stretches without breaks tends to lead to stress and exhaustion, and can create "cerebral congestion”.

-Increase your productivity and efficiency by rewarding yourself with a break after finishing a task, and allowing yourself time to step away and refresh when you’re hit with a spell of writer's block.
+Increase your productivity and efficiency by rewarding yourself with a five to ten minute break after finishing a task, and allowing yourself time to step away and refresh when you’re hit with a spell of writer's block.

 10. L-Theanine & Caffeine Supplements